fkhairallah/RedLED/README.md

 # RedLED

-[RED]LED  is an ESP8266-based IOT that implements under-cabinet lighting
+[RED]Tide  is an ESP8266-based IOT that implements tide clock using addresseable LED It is based on RedLED under-cabinet lighting program that was superseeded with WLED

-It implements simple ON/OFF functionality but can also display various modes

 * This program runs undercabinet LED lights AND temperature sensor from a single
  * WEMOS D1 esp8266

 # Version History

+## Version 2.0.0
+  First iteration of the clock

 ## Version 1.0-1.2
   V1.0 was development in the Arduino IDE in 2018
 ## Version 1.3PIO